The Open Door: Release and promotion

-The second single from The Open Door, "Lithium" was released in the UK on January 8, 2007.
+The second single, "Lithium", was released on December 4, 2006, in the UK.
 It peaked at number 26 on the Australian Singles Chart, number 32 on the UK Singles Chart and at number 16 on the New Zealand Singles Chart.
-The record's third single was originally planned to be "All That I'm Living For", but after considering the wishes of Evanescence and its fans, the label released "Sweet Sacrifice" instead.
-It charted in Germany, Turkey and on Billboard's Hot Mainstream Rock Tracks.
-"Good Enough" was released as the fourth single exclusively in Germany.
+The album's third single was originally planned to be "All That I'm Living For", but after considering the wishes of Evanescence and its fans, the label released "Sweet Sacrifice" instead.
+The song was first released in Germany on May 25, 2007.
+It charted in Germany, Turkey, and on Billboard's Hot Mainstream Rock Tracks.
+"Good Enough" was released as the fourth single exclusively in Germany on December 14, 2007.

 "Weight of the World" was released as a promotional single in October 2007 exclusively in Colombia.
+In 2009, it was released for download on the video game Rock Band 3, along with "Call Me When You're Sober" and "Bring Me to Life".
 The track "Together Again" was one of the songs Lee said she had originally written for the film The Chronicles of Narnia: The Lion, the Witch and the Wardrobe, which was rejected, and the song was later recorded for The Open Door as a B-side.
 It was made available as a free digital download on January 22, 2010, to benefit the United Nations Foundation for their recovery efforts following the Haiti earthquake.
 Lee stated: "I am deeply moved by the tragic loss and devastation in Haiti.
 We hope to be able to make a positive contribution to the UN's emergency response by teaming with the UN Foundation through our music."
 On February 23, 2010, "Together Again" was released as a digital download by online retailers.
 It peaked at number 86 on the Canadian Hot 100.